PartnerView David's profile

 Share Schemes can be useful in start up situations where cash is limited but employees are willing to shoulder some of that additional corporate risk in exchange for a capital share in that business.
 Employees can receive options over shares and, subject to conditions, no income tax or NIC liability arises on either the grant or exercise of the option, subject to an overall cap on the value of the shares.

 The company may also benefit from a corporation tax deduction when the option is exercised.

-In addition, on a sale of shares acquired under a qualifying option scheme an individual may benefit from Entrepreneurs Relief and so pay capital gain tax at 10%.
+In addition, on a sale of shares acquired under a qualifying option scheme an individual may benefit from Business Asset Disposal Relief (formerly Entrepreneurs’ Relief) at the relevant rate at the time.

 There are other types of share schemes available which fall into two main categories, HMRC approved schemes and unapproved schemes